 In 1943, the village of Imber was evacuated to make way for a training area for troops in World War II.
 The villagers never returned to their homes.

 Battersea Power Station consisted of 2 identical coal power generating stations.
-It ceased generating power in 1983 and was left abandoned for many years.
+It closed in 1983 and was left abandoned for many years.

 Aldwych Tube Station opened in 1907 as a branch of the Piccadilly Line, however low numbers meant the station was never really viable.
 It closed in 1994.